Thought for the day:

 The camp is a dismal place, but Tetsu and his family try to make the best of it.
 Tetsu makes friends with George and Horse, a couple of kind of tough guys who seem unlikely friends for a boy like Tetsu.
 Kimi catches lizards and makes pets of them, but she misses their dog terribly.
 Mama takes a job in the mess hall to earn some money and is gone often, leaving Tetsu to deal with his sister’s needs.
 Two boys move in next door.
 Both boys play ball, and their father is a baseball coach.
 The coach vows to build a team and a baseball field to give the boys something to work for and give them some joy.
 But the lack of privacy and stark living conditions set up some problems for the family that take a terrible toll.
 Tetsu becomes impatient with his sister and runs off to play baseball, but he has to grow up in a hurry and decide what is really important to him when Kimi goes missing.
 A most unlikely hero steps up.

 This is the kind of book that would usually have me saying, “I can’t part with this one, so, sorry, no giveaway this week,” but I happen to have two AUTOGRAPHED copies (an embarrassment of riches!), so I am giving away one.
 Just leave a comment and I’ll put your name in the hat.
 Blog, link on Facebook, or Tweet a link to my blog and let me know for an extra entry.
-If you are looking for more Marvelous Middle-Grade Monday books, hop on over to Shannon Messenger’s blog by clicking HERE
+If you are looking for more Marvelous Middle-Grade Monday books, hop on over to Shannon Messenger’s blog by clicking HERE.
+You can also check out her brand-spankin’-new book Keeper of the Lost City there as well.

 On the book giveaway, this is for U.S. only.
 Sorry, but it would be too expensive for me to send books out of the country.
 But please leave a comment.
 I’d love to hear from you.
 Remember, if you have trouble leaving a comment, click on the title of the post and it will give you just this post with a comments section on the bottom.
 Also, if you haven’t signed up by email, please do.
 Just look in the upper right-hand corner of this page, pop your email address in, and you will receive an email each time I put up a new post.
 Your information will not be shared with anyone.